jsidharth/Twitter-prototype/README.md

 git clone https://github.com/jsidharth/CMPE-273-twitter-prototype.git
 ```

-Go into the client directory and run the following command:
+Go into the **client** directory and run the following command:
 ```
 npm install

 ```
-Go into the middleware directory and run the following command:
+Go into the **middleware** directory and run the following command:
 ```
 npm install
 ```
-Go into the server directory and run the following command:
+Go into the **server** directory and run the following command:
 ```
 npm install
 ```

 ### Running the Application
-Before starting the application, navigate into your Kafka directory and run the following command to initialize Zookeeper:
+Before starting the application, navigate into your Kafka directory and run the following command to initialize **Zookeeper**:
 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```
-Initialize Kafka service with the following command:
+Initialize **Kafka** service with the following command:
 ```
 bin/kafka-server-start.sh config/server.properties
 ```
-Copy the two shell scripts createTwitterTopics.sh and deleteTwitterTopics.sh into your Kafka directory.
+Copy the two shell scripts **createTwitterTopics.sh** and **deleteTwitterTopics.sh** into your Kafka directory.
 Create Kafka topics with the following command:
 ```
 ./createTwitterTopics.sh